zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 ## Encoding of Yang Model

 The TVR data model {{?I-D.ietf-tvr-schedule-yang}} can be used to manage network resources and topologies with scheduled attributes.
-There modules defined in the TVR data model, these are:
+There are modules defined in the TVR data model, these are:

 - Module ietf-tvr-schedule.yang contains the schedule YANG definitions.
 This module uses groupings from {{?I-D.ietf-netmod-schedule-yang}} data model;
 - Module ietf-tvr-topology.yang defines a network topology with time-variant availability schedule;